pmitev/UPPMAX-Singularity-workshop/docs/remote_repositories.md

 metaWRAP v=1.2
 ```

-but to run the tool from the command line (as you would use it in scripts) we need to add the call for the tool from Singularity.
+To run the tool from the command line (as you would use it in scripts) we need to add the call for the tool from Singularity.

 Original commad in the cript:
 $ **metawrap** binning -o Lanna-straw_initial_binning_concoct -t 20 -a /proj/test/megahit_ass_Lanna-straw/final.contigs.fa --concoct --run-checkm /proj/test/Lanna-straw_reads_trimmed/*.fastq